Santana's 1-hitter leads Twins over White Sox 6-0

 TRAINER'S ROOM

 White Sox: 3B Todd Frazier left after the third inning due to a recurrence of flu-like symptoms. ...
-Struggling CF Jacob May went 0 for 3 in his return from a three-game break.
-May is hitless with two RBIs over his first 20 plate appearances. ''I think that having him step back a little bit, just watch the game again, see how everybody goes about their business, puts him in a better position to kind of know, 'You're going to be OK,''' manager Rick Renteria said.
+May went 0 for 3 in his return from a three-game break.
+May is hitless with two RBIs over his first 20 plate appearances. ''I think that having him step back a little bit, just watch the game again, see how everybody goes about their business, puts him in a better position to kind of know, 'You're going to be OK,''' Renteria said.

 Twins: 2B Brian Dozier did not play because of swelling in his right knee.
-Minnesota said an MRI showed no damage. ''With the early stages of the year and the wet conditions and all those things, I didn't want to push the issue today,'' manager Paul Molitor said.
+Minnesota said an MRI showed no damage. ''With the early stages of the year and the wet conditions and all those things, I didn't want to push the issue today,'' Molitor said.

 UP NEXT